Keeper-Security/secrets-manager/sdk/java/core/README.md

 # Change Log

 ## 17.4.0
+**Breaking Changes**
+- `deleteFolder()` returns `SecretsManagerDeleteFolderResponse` instead of `SecretsManagerDeleteResponse`.
+The new type exposes a `folders` list, where each entry has `folderUid`, `responseCode`, and an optional `errorMessage`; callers that read `.records` on the old return type must switch to `.folders`.
+- `KeeperRecord` and `SecretsManagerOptions` each gained a constructor parameter.
+Recompiling is enough: Kotlin source needs no edit, and Java call sites keep every constructor form published in 17.3.0 because both types carry `@JvmOverloads`.
+What does change is bytecode-level.
+The generated `copy()` methods and the synthetic constructor Kotlin emits for omitted default arguments both changed arity, so Kotlin code compiled against 17.3.0 throws `NoSuchMethodError` if the 17.4.0 jar is swapped in without recompiling.
+Rebuild dependents against 17.4.0 rather than replacing the jar in place.

 - KSM-1203 - Fixed `generatePassword` using a non-cryptographic PRNG (Kotlin `Random.Default`) for the final character shuffle.
 The shuffle now uses `SecureRandom`, so the entire password generation path is cryptographically secure.
 - KSM-1176 - `KeeperRecord` now exposes `isEditable: Boolean`, forwarded from the server response envelope.
 Callers can inspect this field before calling `updateSecret` to determine whether the app has write permission for the record.
 - KSM-1207 - Fixed all `HttpsURLConnection` calls defaulting to an infinite timeout.
 Added `connectTimeoutMillis` (default 5 000 ms) and `readTimeoutMillis` (default 30 000 ms) to `SecretsManagerOptions`.
 A stalled or unresponsive server now causes a `SocketTimeoutException` rather than an indefinite hang.